microsoft/cordova-plugin-code-push/README.md

 Parameters:

-- __onPackageSuccess__: Callback that is invoked upon receiving the metadata about the currently running update.
+- __onSuccess__: Callback that is invoked upon receiving the metadata about the currently running update.
 The callback receives a single parameter, which is described above.

 - __onError__: Optional callback that is invoked in the event of an error.
 The callback takes one error parameter, containing the details of the error.